 Include your Kids in what you are Doing

-As you are doing your daily tasks around the home, be sure to include your little ones!
+As you are doing your daily chore system, be sure to include your little ones!
 Teach them how to sort the laundry, let them grab the spoons from the dishwasher, and guide them as they try to grab the milk from the fridge!
 These are teachable moments that soon will transition into tasks that they can do on their own.
+If you are looking for your own chore chart, check out this decluttering chart, cleaning chart, OR our monthly planner, which includes detailed cleaning and chore charts and LOTS of planning!

 Sometimes for the mama that wants to do all the things, this can mean a mind shift needs to happen.
 Those interruptions of motherhood can often be your saving grace.
 It’s okay to be less efficient for a time because it’s in those moments that you are truly being a mother, not on the never-ending to-do list.